 In 2015 and 2014, EACCI issued its newly authorized preferred shares to East Asia Educational Foundation, Inc. (EAEF), a related party under common management.
 In 2018, EACCI issued additional authorized preferred shares to FERN, a related party under common management.
-Total cost of preferred shares issued and outstanding amounts to P1.1 billion as of November 30 and May 31, 2018.
+Total cost of preferred shares issued and outstanding amounts to P1.1 billion as of February 28, 2019 and May 31, 2018.

-In 2017, FEUAI also issued its newly authorized preferred shares to EAEF.
-Total cost of preferred shares issued and outstanding amounts to P677.0 million and P416.5 million as of November 30 and May 31, 2018.
+In 2017 and in subsequent dates, FEUAI also issued its newly authorized preferred shares to EAEF.
+Total cost of preferred shares issued and outstanding amounts to P677.0 million and P416.5 million as of February 28, 2019 and May 31, 2018.